openeuropa/oe_content/README.md

 This module provides a sub-module (oe_content_entity) with a set of Corporate content entities to be used.
 Check out the [README](/modules/oe_content_entity/README.md) of the module.

 The module sets the "Content Owner" field value automatically when new content is created.
-The initial "Content Owner" field value is set in the "Basic site settings" administrative page.
+The default "Content Owner" field value can be set in the "Basic site settings" administrative page.
 This functionality is available only if [OpenEuropa Corporate Site Information](https://github.com/openeuropa/oe_corporate_site_info) is enabled.

 **Table of contents:**